A rum deal

 In 1997 the site was transferred to the Historic Houses Trust (now Museums of History NSW) and a major conservation and redevelopment project was begun, integrating contemporary architecture with carefully conserved historic building elements and archaeological remains.

-The Mint today is open weekdays, free of charge, a place to enjoy a coffee or meal at the café or simply escape the bustle of Macquarie Street in the quiet courtyard behind Australia’s oldest surviving public building.
+The Mint today is open weekdays, free of charge, a place to enjoy a coffee or meal at the cafe or simply escape the bustle of Macquarie Street in the quiet courtyard.
 Explore the rooms and hallways where colonial surgeons and apothecaries once lived and examine the archaeological remains of the Mint in the courtyard and rear buildings, reminders of the busy industrial complex that operated here for many decades.
 The former coining factory is now home to the extensive collections of the Caroline Simpson Library, open to the public and the only collection in Australia dedicated to the history of the home, including building, interiors, furnishings and gardens.
 Come in for a special gathering or event in one of our many popular venue hire spaces, or just for a wander through Macquarie Street’s history.